Moby-Dick: Plot

 Leaving the Samuel Enderby, Ahab wrenches his ivory leg and orders the carpenter to fashion him another.
-Starbuck informs Ahab of oil leakage in the hold.
-Reluctantly, Ahab orders the harpooneers to inspect the casks.
-Queequeg, sweating all day below decks, develops a chill and soon is almost mortally feverish.
-The carpenter makes a coffin for Queequeg, who fears an ordinary burial at sea.
-Queequeg tries it for size, with Pip sobbing and beating his tambourine, standing by and calling himself a coward while he praises Queequeg for his gameness.
-Yet Queequeg suddenly rallies, briefly convalesces, and leaps up, back in good health.
-Henceforth, he uses his coffin for a spare seachest, which is later caulked and pitched to replace the Pequods life buoy.
+Meanwhile Queequeg, sweating all day below deck, develops a chill and severe fever.
+The carpenter makes a coffin for the Polynesian, anticipating a burial at sea.
+Queequeg tries it for size as Pip sobs and beats his tambourine, standing by and calling himself a coward while he praises his companion.
+Queequeg suddenly rallies and returns to good health and uses his coffin as a spare seachest.

 The Pequod sails northeast toward Formosa and into the Pacific Ocean.
 Ahab, with one nostril, smells the musk from the Bashee isles, and with the other, the salt of the waters where Moby Dick swims.
 Ahab goes to Perth, the blacksmith, with a bag of racehorse shoenail stubs to be forged into the shank of a special harpoon, and with his razors for Perth to melt and fashion into a harpoon barb.
 Ahab tempers the barb in blood from Queequeg, Tashtego, and Daggoo.

 The Pequod gams next with the Bachelor, a Nantucket ship heading home full of sperm oil.
 Every now and then, the Pequod lowers for whales with success.
 On one of those nights in the whaleboat, Fedallah prophesies that neither hearse nor coffin can be Ahab's, that before he dies, Ahab must see two hearses — one not made by mortal hands and the other made of American wood — that Fedallah will precede his captain in death, and finally that only hemp can kill Ahab.

-As the Pequod approaches the Equator, Ahab scolds his quadrant for telling him only where he is and not where he will be.
-He dashes it to the deck.
-That evening, an impressive typhoon attacks the ship.
-Lightning strikes the mast, setting the doubloon and Ahab's harpoon aglow.
-Ahab delivers a speech on the spirit of fire, seeing the lightning as a portent of Moby Dick.
-Starbuck sees the lightning as a warning, and feels tempted to shoot the sleeping Ahab with a musket.
+As the Pequod approaches the equator, Ahab scolds his quadrant for telling him only where he is and not where he will be, and dashes it to the deck.
+That evening, a typhoon attacks the ship and lightning strikes the mast, setting the doubloon and Ahab's harpoon aglow.
+Ahab delivers a speech on the fire, seeing the lightning as a portent of Moby Dick.
+Starbuck sees the lightning as a warning, and feels tempted to shoot the sleeping Ahab with his musket.
 The next morning, when he finds that the lightning disoriented the compass, Ahab makes a new one out of a lance, a maul, and a sailmaker's needle.
 He orders the log be heaved, but the weathered line snaps, leaving the ship with no way to fix its location.